yahaiii/alx_python/python-inheritance/README.md

 # Python Inheritance Tasks
 This repository contains the solutions for the Python Inheritance tasks for the ALX iSWE program.
-Each task is provided in a separate file, and the directory structure is organized as follows:
+Each task is provided in a separate file with its accompanying test case file, and the directory structure is organized as follows:

 ```